What is regressive tax?

 • Effects: Regressive tax particularly affects low-income earners, because they pay a disproportionately high amount compared to their income

 A regressive tax* is a tax applied uniformly to everyone, no matter your income.
-This effectively means that the percentage of your income you pay in regressive taxes decreases for those who earn higher incomes, as illustrated by the table below, so those with a higher income pay a lower percentage of their income as tax than those with a lower income.
+This effectively means that the percentage of the income you pay in regressive taxes decreases for those who earn higher incomes, as illustrated by the table below, so those with a higher income pay a lower percentage of their income as tax than those with a lower income.

 For example, a weekly food shop costing £150 is half of the income for someone who earns £300 a week, whereas for someone earning £600 a week, this shop is just a quarter of their weekly wage.